rohilshah2006/Subscription-Calendar/README.md

 **A high-fidelity, visualization-first subscription tracker built with React.**

-Subscription Orbit transforms boring financial lists into a fluid, interactive calendar and radial visualization system.
+Subscription Calendar transforms boring financial lists into a fluid, interactive calendar and radial visualization system.
 It moves beyond standard tables, using custom coordinate math to render spending habits as a living solar system of data.

 ---